njustesen/TRTS/starcraft/protoss.md

 A Dark Archon can be formed in the production phase by merging two Dark Templars and is under development until the Deployment Phase.

-Dark Archons can cast one of the following spells per turn (two with the Argus Talisman upgrade):
+Dark Archons start with 1/4 energy and can cast the following spells:

-- _Feedback_: Target spellcaster cannot cast spells this turn and take damage equal to the number of spells they can cast in the remainder of this turn.
+- _Feedback_ [1 Energy]: Target spellcaster cannot cast spells this turn and take damage equal to the number of spells they can cast in the remainder of this turn.
-- _Maelstrom_: During combat, target up to four small, three medium, or two large, biological units of the same type.
-These units are stunned, become cloaked units become visible, for the remainder of this turn.
+- _Maelstrom_ [2 Energy]: During combat, target up to four small, three medium, or two large, biological units of the same type.
+These units are stunned, and cloaked units become visible, for the remainder of this turn.
-- _Mind Control_: During combat, gain full control over target unit for the rest of the game.
+- _Mind Control_ [3 Energy]: During combat, gain full control over one target unit for the rest of the game.

 ## Reaver